-Migrate modules from facts to vars.
+Migrate modules from facts to vars

 For a high level overview about vars see our blog post.

-This guide will help you migrate your modules that still use our facts backend to the vars backend.
+This guide will help you migrate your modules that still use our facts backend

 The vars module and the clan command work in tandem, they should ideally be kept in sync.

-Keep Existing Values
+Keep Existing Values (Historical)

-In order to keep existing values and move them from facts to vars we will need to set the corresponding option in the vars module:
+In order to keep existing values and move them from facts to vars

-This will now check on vars generation if there is an existing fact with the name already present and if that is the case will migrate it to vars.
+This would check on vars generation if there is an existing fact with the

 vars.generators.vaultwarden = {

-migrateFact = "vaultwarden";
+migrateFact = "vaultwarden"; # No longer functional

 files.admin = {};